Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals: Introduction

 The chemical bond is a central concept in chemistry, originating from Gilbert N. Lewis's idea of electron pairs shared between atoms~\cite{lewis1916atom}.
 Lewis's theory, developed independently of quantum mechanics, is remarkably simple and profoundly influential.
 It is thus commonly taught already at the high school level.
 Heitler and London provided the first quantum mechanical description of a hydrogen molecule bond~\cite{heitler1927wechselwirkung}, later evolving into valence bond theory~\cite{gerratt1997modern,shaik2007chemist}, which uses superpositions of configurations of electrons occupying atomic orbitals.
 Molecular orbital theory~\cite{roothaan1951new} followed historically, combining atomic into molecular orbitals before occupying them with electrons.
 Both approaches link bonding to quantum mechanics by virtue of rudimentary wave functions, guided by chemical intuition, and together they form the foundation of modern bonding theories.

 Contrarily, modern electronic structure methods based on sophisticated wave function ans\"atze offer great accuracy~\cite{malmqvist1989casscf,andersson1990second,schollwock2005a,chan2011a,Bartlett2007-cm} but at the same time complicate intuitive bonding descriptions.
-To address this issue, various \textit{chemical bonding tools} have emerged~\cite{mulliken1955electronic,bader1975spatial,bridgeman2001mayer,mayer2007bond,roos2007reaching}, categorized into real-space or topological and Hilbert space approaches.
+To address this issue, various chemical bonding tools have emerged~\cite{mulliken1955electronic,bader1975spatial,bridgeman2001mayer,mayer2007bond,roos2007reaching}, categorized into real-space or topological and Hilbert space approaches.
 Concerning the former category, approaches such as Bader's quantum theory of atoms in molecules~\cite{bader1985atoms} and the electron localization function~\cite{silvi:94nat,becke:90jcp} rely on topological analyses of the electron or same-spin pair density.
-Consequently, they require computationally intensive integrations over three-dimensional regions to derive descriptors like bond order and aromaticity~\cite{pendas:23book,fradera1999lewis}.
-While being basis-set independent, these methods therefore suffer from scalability issues and integration errors~\cite{matito2016electronic}.
+Consequently, they require computationally intensive integrations over three-dimensional regions to derive descriptors like bond order and aromaticity indices~\cite{pendas:23book,fradera1999lewis}.
+While being largely basis-set independent, these methods therefore suffer from scalability issues and integration errors~\cite{matito2016electronic}.
+Due to these issues, a recent information theoretical approach to bonding analysis based on real-space partitioning, though conceptually interesting, has thus far been limited to mean-field descriptions \cite{van2024quantum}.
 In contrast, Hilbert space methods~\cite{mulliken1955electronic,mayer:83ijqc,reed:85jcp,knizia2013intrinsic} partition molecular systems into atomic domains using basis functions, offering computational efficiency but facing challenges in basis set dependence and ambiguity in the orbital assignments~\cite{mayer:11jpca}.
-Recent orbital localization schemes, such as intrinsic atomic orbitals~\cite{knizia2013intrinsic}, mitigate these limitations, providing a robust foundation for chemical bonding analyses, yet without inherently yielding bonding concepts.
+Recent orbital localization schemes, such as intrinsic atomic orbitals (IAOs)~\cite{knizia2013intrinsic}, mitigate these limitations, providing a robust foundation for chemical bonding analyses, yet without inherently yielding bonding concepts.